turbits/gwafa-tts/README.md

-# gwafa
+# GWAFA
-Goblin With A Fat Ass by Tom Bloom / @orbitaldropkick.
-Card graphics and Tabletop Simulator adaptation by @turbits
+Goblin With A Fat Ass by Tom Bloom / @orbitaldropkick Card graphics and Tabletop Simulator adaptation by @turbits